-- If you need to obtain data from a snapshot, but you do not want to roll back a cloud disk.
+- If you need to obtain data from a snapshot but you do not want to roll back the corresponding disk, you can create a disk from the snapshot and access the data that you need in the new disk.

-- If your instance encounters a system disk failure, you can use an existing system disk snapshot to create a cloud disk.
-Then, you can attach the cloud disk as a data disk to a healthy ECS instance so that you can continue to read the data of the system disk.
+- If your ECS instance encounters problems due to a system disk failure, you can use a snapshot of the system disk to create a disk.
+Then attach the new disk as a data disk to a healthy ECS instance so that you can continue to read the data of the system disk.

-- By default, a cloud disk created by using a snapshot uses the Pay-As-You-Go billing method, and can only be used as a data disk.
-However, you can change the billing method of the cloud disk.
-For more information, see What to do next.
+- By default, a disk created from a snapshot uses the pay-as-you-go billing method, and can only be used as a data disk.
+However, you can convert the billing method of the disk.
+For more information, see Convert billing methods of disks.

-- When you access a cloud disk created by a snapshot the first time, the performance is reduced because it takes some time for ECS to read data from OSS and write data to the cloud disk.
-Therefore, we recommend that you do not use the cloud disk until it has read from all data blocks.
-For more information, see What is OSS?
+- When you access a disk created from a snapshot for the first time, you may experience a decrease in the disk performance because it takes some time for ECS to read data from OSS and write the data to the disk.
+We recommend that you do not use the disk until ECS finishes reading data from OSS and writing the data to the disk.

-- Across all regions, the number of Pay-As-You-Go data disks that you can create cannot be more than five times the number of Pay-As-You-Go instances under your account.
+- In each region, the number of pay-as-you-go data disks that you create cannot be more than five times the number of pay-as-you-go instances under your account.
 For more information, see Limits.

-- You cannot merge multiple cloud disks by formatting them because they are independent of each other.
-Therefore, we recommend that you estimate the number and size of cloud disks required before you create them.
+- You cannot merge multiple disks by formatting them because they are independent of each other.
+Therefore, we recommend that you determine the number and capacity of disks that you need before you create them.

-- We recommend that you do not use Logical Volume Manager (LVM) to create logical volumes for multiple cloud disks.
-This is because a snapshot can only back up data of a single cloud disk.
-If you use LVM, data discrepancies will occur when you roll back these cloud disks.
+- We recommend that you do not use Logical Volume Manager (LVM) to create logical volumes on multiple disks.
+This is because a snapshot can only back up data of a single disk.
+If you create a logical volume on several disks by using LVM, data discrepancies will occur when you roll back these disks.